 STOP | Unit has a tank built-in that must be emptied periodically.
 STOP indicates the tank must be emptied or tank float is stuck.
 Unit will not run while STOP appears. | Empty the tank.
 Open the water reservoir and verify no debris is blocking the operation of the float. |

-High Temp | Appears when ambient room temperature is over 99 degrees F. | If the ambient temperature is not above 99F, then service may be required. |
+High Temp | Appears when ambient room temperature is over 99°F. | If the ambient temperature is not above 99°F, then replacement may be required. |

-If you continue to have problems, please contact Haier Appliances at 1-877-337-3639 or visit https://www.haierappliances.com/support/schedule-service.
 Most portable air conditioners do not have repair parts available and may not be serviceable.
 If in-warranty, check your Owner's Manual for warranty information.